It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 Taxi drop-off points

-I really do NOT recommend taking a taxi during the Singapore Grand Prix.
-It is a street circuit, meaning the public roads would be closed off and there will be traffic jams.
-Most taxi drivers will also want to avoid the circuit area.
+First of all, I have to highlight again that I really do NOT recommend taking a taxi or car or any mode of transportations that uses the road during the Singapore Grand Prix.
+It is a street circuit, meaning the public roads would be closed off and there will be traffic jams around the area.
+Most taxi drivers will want to avoid the circuit area.

 If you’re coming from afar and need to arrive by car, I suggest getting a taxi to an MRT (train) station and then resuming your journey to the Grand Prix via MRT.